Davidelama/stelle-marine/src/stelle/README.md

    - **Range:** Any positive real number.

 ### 4. **Molecule-Molecule Interaction Flag (`gh`)**
-   - Controls whether the molecules interact with each other (currently not fully implemented).
+   - Controls whether the molecules interact with each other.
    - **Example:** `gh = 1` means the molecules will not interact.
    - **Range:** `0` or `1`.